Configure the WEKA cluster using the WEKA Configurator

 Prerequisites

-• The WEKA software is installed on all cluster servers: If not installed using the WSA, follow the instructions in the Install tab of get.weka.io.
-Once completed, the WEKA software is installed on all the allocated servers and runs in STEM mode.
+• WEKA software installation on cluster servers: Verify that the WEKA software is installed on all cluster servers.
+If it is not installed through the WSA, follow the installation instructions provided in the Install tab of get.weka.io.
+Once the installation is complete, the WEKA software will be deployed on all allocated servers and running in STEM mode.

 Workflow